viktorbezdek/awesome-github-projects/README.md

 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Get answers to your questions, whether they be online or in your own notes.
 Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
 Self-host locally or use our clou
 - [Doriandarko/maestro](https://github.com/Doriandarko/maestro) - A framework for Claude Opus to intelligently orchestrate subagents.
 - [phidatahq/phidata](https://github.com/phidatahq/phidata) - Build AI Assistants with memory, knowledge and tools.
-- [OpenBMB/MiniCPM-V](https://github.com/OpenBMB/MiniCPM-V) - MiniCPM-Llama3-V 2.5: A GPT-4V Level Multimodal LLM on Your Phone
+- [OpenBMB/MiniCPM-V](https://github.com/OpenBMB/MiniCPM-V) - MiniCPM-V 2.6: A GPT-4V Level MLLM for Single Image, Multi Image and Video on Your Phone
 - [Skyvern-AI/skyvern](https://github.com/Skyvern-AI/skyvern) - Automate browser-based workflows with LLMs and Computer Vision
 - [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - GPT based autonomous agent that does online comprehensive research on any given topic
 - [nashsu/FreeAskInternet](https://github.com/nashsu/FreeAskInternet) - FreeAskInternet is a completely free, PRIVATE and LOCALLY running search aggregator & answer generate using MULTI LLMs, without GPU needed.
 The user can ask a question and the system will  make a mult